BruParis/OpenGL_R/README.md

 ## OpenGL
 Started a quick and simple scene to test OpenGL with C++.
 Not finished, need full classes implementation.
-The goal is to integrate visual relativistic effects : Relativistic Light Shift, Lorentz transformation, etc.

 ## Build & Usage
 ```